-Special systems for employees of the state oil company (Ecopetrol) who joined the company before January 30, 2003; teachers; and armed forces and national police personnel.
+Special systems for employees of the state oil company (Ecopetrol) who joined the company before January 30, 2003; teachers; military personnel; and national police personnel.

 Insured person: None.

 Self-employed person: 0.348% to 8.7% of declared covered earnings, according to the assessed degree of risk.